fossasia/susi_server/README.rst

 |Deploy| |Deploy on Scalingo| |Deploy to Bluemix| |Deploy to Docker
 Cloud| |Deploy to Azure|

-At this time, Susi AI is not provided in the compiled form, you easily build it yourself.
-It's not difficult and done in one minute!
-The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi AI with (Before installation you must have "Java Development Kit" latest version at http://openjdk.java.net/install/ & "Gradle" latest version at https://gradle.org/install/):
+At this time, SUSI.AI is not provided in the compiled form, you easily build it yourself.
+The source code is hosted at https://github.com/fossasia/susi_server.
+You can download it and run SUSI.AI with (Before installation you must have "Java Development Kit" latest version at http://openjdk.java.net/install/ & "Gradle" latest version at https://gradle.org/install/):

 .. note::
     - For Armv6 processors (e.g. Raspberry Pi Zero / Zero W/ Zero WH/ 1A / 1B), please make sure that your system is using Java 8 (Oracle or OpenJDK) as there are some compatibility issues for Armv6 processors.